Aldridgexia/qdgarden/docs/cs/database.md

 ??? success "A4"
     Optimistic lock does not acquire locks on data resources until the transaction is ready to commit.
 Pessimistic lock acquires locks as soon as data resources are accessed.

+Q5: what is database index?

+??? success "A5"
+    A data structure that provides quick lookup of one or multiple columns in a table.
+There are two types of index:

+    - unique vs non-unique index: whether identical key values are allowed
+    - clustered vs non-clustered index: wheter order of index is the same as order of rows
+        - one table can only have one clustered index but could have multiple non-clustered index
+        - query with non-clusterd index is slower than clustered index
+        - non-clustered index is a separate entity referencing original table

 ### reference

 - [Top 50 DBMS Interview Questions and Answers in 2024](https://www.simplilearn.com/dbms-interview-questions-and-answers-article)